-An acronym for Real-Time Executive for Multiprocessor Systems.
+This term is an acronym for Real-Time Executive for Multiprocessor Systems.

 running

 The state of a rate monotonic timer while it is being used to delineate a period.
 The timer exits this state by either expiring or being canceled.